rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/heap/heap.md

 1. It's used to implement **heapSort algorithm** .(is a comparison-based sorting algorithm for linear data structure.)
 2. It's used to implement **priority queue**.
 3. It's used to build graph algorithms that use a priority queue, like dijkstra's algorithm.
+4. Calculating the minimum or maximum element of a collection.

 #### Key points: